The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Overview

 This pillar protects cultural expression and language rights by embedding parity between Irish and British identities, while recognising Northern Irish identity as a protected civic identity grounded in place, lived experience, and shared institutions.
+These protections reflect the Agreement’s commitments to parity of esteem, mutual respect, and the birthright to identify as British, Irish, or both.

 Policy Function